rust-lang/book/README.md

-In the generated SVG, remove the width and the height attributes from the `svg` element and set the `viewBox` attribute to `0.00 0.00 1000.00 1000.00` or other values that don't cut off the image.
+In the generated SVG, remove the width and the height attributes from the `svg` element and set the `viewBox` attribute to `0.00 0.00 1000.00 1000.00` or other values that don’t cut off the image.

 ## Spellchecking